FACING FOSTER CARE IN ALASKA

 Picture

 Angel, an alumnus of Alaska's foster care system, has been involved with FFCA for more than a decade, beginning her tenure as a youth member before being elected as an Anchorage Representative on the Statewide Youth Leadership Board.
-She joined the Board of Director and was elected as Deputy-President before moving in to her current role as President of the Board of Directors.
+She joined the Board of Directors and was elected as Deputy-President before moving to serve two terms as President of the Board of Directors.
 Angel is passionate about improving child welfare systems through educating youth about their rights, resources, and raising community awareness.
 Angel has shared her own lived-expertise at the Local, state and national level with a focus on improved Permanency, Racial Equity, sibling contact, and the need for mentors.
 Angel has promoted advocacy through her work as an artist, being featured several times on the cover of National CASA, and the Anchorage Press.
-Angel worked as a trainer for the Sync mentoring program to match foster youth with mentors, she served on the Western Pacific Implementation Center, and she is a certified trainer for Fostering Futures
+Angel worked as a trainer for the Sync mentoring program to match foster youth with mentors, she served on the Western Pacific Implementation Center, and she is a certified trainer for Fostering Futures with National CASA.
+Angel serves as Co-Chair of the Governor's Foster Care Collaborative Council.

 Barb Malchick